wamp-proto/wamp-proto/rfc/text/advanced/ap_35_authentication_cryptosign.md

 * verify device state in access control decisions
 * avoid exfiltration of credentials

-Remote attestation is requested by the router sending `CHALLENGE.extra.attest|list[int]` with a list of device PCRs to be attestated.
+Remote attestation is requested by the router sending `CHALLENGE.extra.attest|list[int]` with a list of device PCRs to be quoted.
+A list of all PCRs available (usually 24) in a PCR bank of a device can be obtained running [tpm2_pcrread](https://tpm2-tools.readthedocs.io/en/latest/man/tpm2_pcrread.1/#display-all-pcr-values) without arguments.

 A client receiving such a `CHALLENGE` MUST include an *Event Log* with PCRs collected from *measured boot* signed by the device's security module's *Attestation Key (AK)* and using the challenge sent by the router `CHALLENGE.extra.challenge|string` as a nonce.
 [TPM 2.0](https://en.wikipedia.org/wiki/Trusted_Platform_Module) of the [TCG](https://en.wikipedia.org/wiki/Trusted_Computing_Group) specifies a suitable function in [tss2_quote](https://tpm2-tools.readthedocs.io/en/latest/man/tss2_quote.1/) (also see [here](https://tpm2-tss.readthedocs.io/en/latest/group___fapi___quote.html)).

 The client MUST include the signed attestation in `AUTHENTICATE.Extra.quote` and the corresponding measurement log in `AUTHENTICATE.Extra.measurement`.
 The following diagram illustrates *Remote Attestation* with WAMP-Cryptosign:

 ```